 A 40-year-old woman has an absolute risk of 1.45 percent of developing breast cancer in the next 10 years.
 This announcement would argue that if she’s a light drinker, that risk would become 1.51 percent.
 This is an absolute risk increase of 0.06 percent.
 Using what’s known as the Number Needed to Harm, this could be interpreted such that if 1,667 40-year-old women became light drinkers, one additional person might develop breast cancer.
 The other 1,666 would see no difference.

 While the headlines were sensational in nature, the increase in cancer risk for light and moderate alcohol consumption is actually quite negligible.
 The danger, and this is a common problem, is to adequately define what light and moderate drinking is versus heavy drinking.
-There are heavy drinkers who may not realize that their alcohol consumption is considered excessive.
+There are heavy drinkers who may not realize that their alcohol consumption is considered excessive, and they are putting themselves at risk for liver disease.
 Moderate drinking is defined as one drink (one glass of wine, one beer, or one unit of spirits) per day for women, and two drinks per day for men.
 Any more than this amount is considered heavy drinking and significantly raises cancer risk.
-For everyone who sticks to one or two drinks will not significantly increase their risk of certain types of cancer.
+For everyone who sticks to one or two drinks, alcohol will not significantly increase their risk of certain types of cancer.